nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/provisioning.rst

 To provision the credentials, complete the following steps:

-1. Ensure that you have removed the previous security tags from the modem by issuing the `AT%CMNG <Credential storage management %CMNG_>`_ command:
+1. Ensure that you have removed the previous security tags from the modem by issuing the ``AT%CMNG`` command:

    .. code-block:: none

       AT%CMNG=3,<TAG>,3
       AT%CMNG=3,<TAG>,4

+   See the `Credential storage management %CMNG`_ section in the nRF9160 AT Commands Reference Guide or the same section in the `nRF91x1 AT Commands Reference Guide`_ depending on the SiP you are using.

 #.
 Identify the device IMEI by issuing the command ``AT+CGSN``: